thehighnibble/thehighnibble.github.io/docs/vt132/README.md

 - The current production firmware (V1.0.0) can always be found at [github.com/thehighnibble/vt132/releases/latest](https://github.com/thehighnibble/vt132/releases/latest)
 - OTA Updates can be performed directly from the VT132 over Wi-Fi with only power, a VGA monitor and PS/2 keyboard connected, no connected RC2014 or PC is required

-The process for OTA Updates is covered in the [OTA Updates Manual](operation/ota/)
+The process for OTA Updates is covered in the [OTA Firmware Update Guide](operation/ota/)

 ## Availability